WorldHealthOrganization/mca-pretermbirths-analysis/README.md

 2. Quick Access Inputs and Outputs - LBW

 - LBWfinalInputDatabase: Final input database that was used in the LBW modelling, after inclusion and exclusion criteria were applied.
 This is included as <b>".csv"</b> and <b>".rds"</b> files.
+This is produced in the modelling code, and will be located in the `output` folder with the same name.

 - LBWcovariates: These are the five covariate time-series (1995-2020) used for the LBW estimates: gross national income per person purchasing power parity (GNI) (constant 2017 international $), prevalence of underweight among female adults, adult female literacy rate, modern contraception prevalence rate and percentage urban population.
 These are included as <b>".csv"</b> and <b>".rds"</b> files.

 - LBWcountryEstimates - pCCFullModel_16000_Estimates: This includes the LBW estimates for 2000-2020 for 195 countries and areas.